psychopy/psychopy/docs/source/online/status.rst

   `callOnFlip`
       __, __, __
       ,**External tools**,
-  Synchronize with Pavlovia.org, , Connections to Prolific Academic Sona Systems, ,
+  Synchronize with Pavlovia.org, ,
+  Sona Systems, ,
   Mechanical Turk, ,
-  ProlificAcademic, ,
+  Prolific Academic, ,

 Anything else we should add to the list above?